 - Be Gentle!
 Pears bruise easily, so be careful when picking.

 - Look for pears soft near the stem.
 If you’re looking for pears to eat immediately, press near the stem.
 Soft means they will be good to eat!
 They do ripen off the tree though, so pick a variety of ripeness Here is a great resource with picking tips!

 Pick Your Own Farms for Pear Picking in NJ

 Ready to hit the farms?
 Here are the best PYO farms in NJ offering pear picking.
 With each farm. click through to the post with full information on the farm, from hours to pricing.
 Always be sure to call the farms ahead of time as pear picking seasons can vary!

 Mood’s Farm Market – Mullica Hill, Gloucester County

-With a variety of pick your own options, many still know this NJ PYO farm for it’s bountiful raspberry season.
+With a variety of pick your own options, many still know this NJ PYO farm for it’s bountiful pear season.
 You must bring your own containers for pick your own and they will be weighed before heading out to the fields.

 Alstede Farms – Chester, Morris County.